-The first and most obvious question is whether the offense you have pleaded to or have been convicted of is a felony, misdemeanor, or violation.
-The next question is whether or not you have a prior record.
-While a prior record will likely impact your sentencing, if you have a prior felony conviction within the previous ten years leading up to your current offense, then as a matter of law your sentence will be more severe.
-This increased punishment applies to individuals who have been convicted of a felony in the previous ten years and their "new" or current crime is a felony as well.
-People who fall within this more severe punishment guideline due to their prior felony within the past ten years are called "Predicate Felons."
-It is important to note, however, that the ten years mentioned above may in fact be greater then ten years due to legal issues such as whether or not the person was in custody during that ten year time period.
-Moreover, depending on your criminal history and whether the current offense is designated as a violent offense, you might face even greater punishment.
+If you have been charged with a felony of any grade, the next question that your attorney must address prior to sentencing to determine your potential prison exposure is whether the felony is a "violent felony," a drug-related felony or neither.
+This will have a direct impact on the range of sentences you face.
+The next issue to address is whether or not you have a prior record - specifically a prior felony record.
+While an existing criminal record will likely impact your sentencing, if you have a prior felony conviction within the previous ten years leading up to your current offense, then you will face a greater potential amount of prison time, both on the low end and the maximum available sentences.
+This is elevated further if the prior felony within the last ten years was itself a violent felony.
+This increased punishment applies to individuals who have been convicted of a felony in the previous ten years and their "new" or current crime is a felony offense as well.
+People who fall within this more severe punishment guideline due to their prior violent or non-violent felony within the past ten years are referred to as a Predicate Felon or Violent Predict Felon.
+It is important to note, however, that the ten years mentioned above may in fact be greater than ten years due to legal issues such as whether or not the person was in custody during that time frame.
+Any duration that the person was incarcerated between the two cases will not count toward that ten-year cut off.
+This is referred to as "tolling."